 Citizens are not the only beneficiaries in this scenario.
 Transparency also forces government administrators to run operations more efficiently, and fostering citizen engagement through data sharing helps government officials better understand the priorities of individuals and communities.

 Becoming more transparent doesn’t happen instantaneously.
 It requires planning and processes to ensure that the data to be shared is accurate and well presented.
 Some states and localities nationwide have embraced the transparency movement and taken advantage of new technologies that support it, while others are slower to adopt them.
 Let’s look at a few practices that can help government organizations release not just data, but useful information that can inform more educated decisions about budgeting and policy.

 Next, agencies need to overcome several obstacles.
 They include:

-- Training – Investments in educating employees on data analytics and visualization tools that help promote transparency are critical to the cultural shift and to providing real information.
+Training – Investments in educating employees ondata analyticsand visualization tools that help promote transparency are critical to the cultural shift and providing real information.

-The key that brings all these components of transparency together is visualization, often in the form of a dashboard.
-Dashboards should fit on a single computer screen and provide all of the most important information at a glance.
-This means avoiding clutter, using the right graphs to illustrate the data and designing so that the eye is drawn to the most important information first.
+The key that brings all these transparency components together is visualization, often in the form of a dashboard.
+Dashboards should fit on a single computer screen and provide all of the most critical information at a glance.
+This means avoiding clutter, using the right graphs to illustrate the data, and designing so that the eye is drawn to the most important information first.

 The next generation of outcomes-focused business analytics technology is specifically designed to produce needed data and reports efficiently and sustainably, helping government agencies institutionalize their commitment to transparency and accountability.
-This technology has the potential to revolutionize the way in which government operations are budgeted and valued.
+This technology can revolutionize how government operations are budgeted and valued.